Big banks will need much less office space in the future - KION546

 HSBC said Tuesday that it plans to cut its global real estate footprint by 40% “over the next several years,” part of a broader plan to slash costs and pivot its business to Asia.

-Rival bank Lloyds said Wednesday that it aims to cut office space by about 20% by 2023.
+Lloyds said Wednesday that it aims to reduce office space by about 20% by 2023, while Standard Chartered confirmed Thursday that it intends to downscale by a third over the next three to four years.

-“The pandemic has accelerated trends in employee expectations and the shift towards more flexible working,” the company said in its earnings announcement.
+“The pandemic has accelerated trends in employee expectations and the shift towards more flexible working,” Lloyds said in its earnings announcement.

 The moves come as millions of office workers around the world have adjusted to working from home after nearly a year.